tymbalodeon/agni/README.md

 ## Dependencies

-Most dependencies can be installed via [poetry](https://python-poetry.org/ "poetry") by running `poetry install`.
+Most dependencies can be installed via [pdm](https://pdm.fming.dev/latest/) by running `pdm install`.
 The rest (listed below) can be installed by running the included script: `./install_dependencies`.
 Or, if `just` is already
 installed: `just install` to install the rest of the dependencies.